Hasinarahman/Technical-Documentation-page/README.md

 You can also get the code of this project in your locla machine by this command:
-- git clone "your ssh key"
+- #git clone git@github.com:Hasinarahman/Technical-documentation-page.git
-- git cd "name of your folder" then you can open the folder in your local machine.
+- #git cd Technical-documentation-page then you can open the folder in your local machine.

-when you want to started the to change the project use this command:
+when you want to started changed the project use this commands:
 - git add . "for adding and save the code in folder"
-- git commit -m "changes". for commit massage
+- git commit -m "changes"  "for commit massage"
 - git push. for pushing changes in github